tigerbeetle/docs/docs/setup/with-docker.md

 info(main): 0: cluster=0: listening on 0.0.0.0:3000
 ```

-Now you can connect to the running server [using the Node client as a CLI](node-client-as-cli).
+Now you can connect to the running server with any client.
+For a quick
+start, try [creating accounts and transfers in the Node
+CLI](/usage/node-cli).